Drag racing: South Africa

 Drag racing in Sweden is organised today under several frameworks and sanctioning bodies.
 Until 2012, only the Swedish Automobile Sports Federation (SBF) and the Swedish Motorcycle and Snowmobile Federation (SVEMO) managed national licences and events.
 Following a ruling by the Market Court (Marknadsdomstolen decision 2012:16, case A 5/11, 20 December 2012), SBF's exclusive right to sanction competitions was deemed anti-competitive.

 Since then, independent organisers and companies have entered the field, including Nitroz AB, which collaborates with clubs and event organisers to manage race administration, licensing, timing, and safety standards.

 A Swedish-developed timing system, TimeTree, is used on most drag racing tracks in the Nordic countries and integrates with dragracing.eu, an online platform for event entry, results, and live data streaming.

 Permanent drag racing tracks in Sweden include Pite Dragway, Tierp Arena (Tierp), Mantorp Park (Östergötland), Malmö Raceway (Malmö), Helsinge Raceway (Söderhamn) and Sundsvall Raceway (Sundsvall).
-Malmö Raceway is operated by the non-profit SRIF (Skåne Racers Ideella Förening) and measures 201 m (⅛ mile), operating during the summer season.
+Malmö Raceway is operated by the non-profit SRIF (Skåne Racers Ideella Förening) and measures 201 m (1/8 mile), operating during the summer season.
 Lindesberg also has a purpose-built drag racing facility with concrete safety walls.

 Historically, many events have been held on airfields, for example in Barkarby, Borlänge, Bulltofta, Eskilstuna, Fällfors, Hagfors, Mora, Nyköping, Orsa, Piteå, Tullinge, Uppsala, Vårgårda, and Västerås.

 Drag racing in Sweden features a broad range of classes for both cars and motorcycles, from junior categories to professional ones such as Top Fuel Dragster.
 Drivers may begin racing the year they turn eight in Junior Dragster or ten in Junior Dragbike.